Policy Details

 - If the institution determines that the suspected fiscal misconduct has not caused or is unlikely to cause significant financial, legal, and/or reputational risk to the UW System or the institution, the institution may resolve and conclude the matter through appropriate institutional processes.

-- If the preliminary review finds that the suspected fiscal misconduct has caused or is likely to cause significant financial, legal, and/or reputational risk to the UW System or the institution, the chancellor or other appropriate institutional representative shall report the suspected misconduct to the Chief Audit Executive and the UW System Vice President for Finance.
+- If the preliminary review finds that the suspected fiscal misconduct has caused or is likely to cause significant financial, legal, and/or reputational risk to the UW System or the institution, the Vice Chancellor shall report the suspected misconduct to the Chief Audit Executive and the UW System Vice President for Finance.
 The remainder of UW System Administrative Procedure 304.A shall then be followed.

 Policy History